• Skip to primary navigation

 Freezing Mashed Potatoes

 Yep!
 You can totally freeze your mashed potatoes.
-So if you have a lot of leftovers, freeze them.
+If you have a lot of leftovers, freeze them.
 If you are trying to prep for a big occasion, make your mashed potatoes ahead and freeze them!

 mashed Potatoes frozen in pucks